-We rely on our fellows to educate peers, students, allied health staff, community members, and even other staff.
+We rely on our fellows to educate peers, students, allied health staff, community members, and even staff.

-Your opportunities to teach run the gamut – from informal and formal teaching on your surgical team, to designing and delivering didactic teaching for residents through the guidance of the faculty.
+Your opportunities to teach run the gamut – from the informal and formal teaching on your surgical team, to designing and delivering didactic teaching for residents through the guidance of the faculty.

 The program director is actively engaged with the ACOG simulation working group which offers an arena for dissemination of your work to other programs nationally.

 “Rochester is an easy city to live in.
-It’s super easy to get to and from work every day and although winter is real here, the city tends to manage it well.
+It’s super easy to get to and from work every day, and although winter is real here, the city tends to manage it well.
 I personally enjoy the farmer’s market, going to trivia with my friends, lifting weights at the Dan Abraham Healthy Living Center, and hanging out after work with my coworkers.
 It’s not too far from the Twin Cities, which is great because my husband and I love going to concerts and music festivals.
 The music scene is also starting to pick up in Rochester, though, so we don’t always have to make the drive to go to a show!”